HamizJamil/group22-cisc327/pull_request_template.md

 # Pull Request Template

 ## Description
-- Include Summary of Change
-- Include why you made this change and how it benifit the stakeholders
+- add variables to user class
+- add functionality for registering user
+- add class for review
-- What are the requirements for this change
+- add class for transaction

 ## Type of Chanage